 Besides, the new premises make room for "Det Klingende Museum" - a new project for children and young people, permitting them to explore all kinds of musical instruments within the three main categories: classical music, rhythmic music, and traditional music.

-The re-opening of the exhibition is scheduled to the Summer 2014.
+The re-opening of the exhibition is scheduled to September 12, 2014.

 The Danish Music Museum was founded in 1898, and the exhibition includes musical instruments from Europe, Asia, and Africa from the 16th century through the 21st century.